gvoze32/c9cli/README.md

 ## To do
 - [x] Change password feature
 - [ ] Change Docker image
+- [ ] Delete workspace dir when user is deleted

 If you have any problem in using c9cli, please open new issue.